Linezed/terminal/CONTRIBUTING.md

 All features and changes should be documented to help users understand how to use them.
 Please update the documentation in the `docs` directory as needed to reflect your changes.

+To write a new documentation page, create a new Markdown file, you have to create a new folder in the `docs/contents` directory and add an `index.md` and a `title.txt` file inside it.

+The `title.txt` file should contain the title of the page, and the `index.md` file should contain the content of the page.

+The docs configuration script should detect all folders inside `docs/contents` automatically and add them to the sidebar, you do not have to modify any other files.

 ---

 ### Code of Conduct